evkx/evkx.github.io/content/models/renault/5/5_E-Tech_52kWh_150hp/_index.md

 ### Phone Mirroring

-Furthermore, the Renault 5 E-Tech 52kWh 150hp supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Renault 5 E-Tech 52kWh 150hp supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Renault 5 E-Tech 52kWh 150hp.
+You can choose between two sound systems for the Renault 5 E-Tech 52kWh 150hp:

-- **DAB Audiosystem:**: This system features six speakers and delivers a maximum output of  watts.
+- **DAB Audiosystem:**: Features six speakers and delivers a maximum output of  watts.
-- **BOSE Premium Sound System:**: This system features ten speakers and delivers a maximum output of  watts.
+- **BOSE Premium Sound System:**: Features ten speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.